woodfrog/FibonacciHeap/README.md

 #### d). `void decrease_key(FibHeapNode* x, int newKey);`

-This method takes the pointer to a `FibHeapNode` and an integer as input arguments.
+This method takes a pointer to a `FibHeapNode` and an integer as input arguments.
 The integer is used as the new key of the node.

-This method changes the key of the input node, cut this node from its parent and then add it into the root linked list.
+This method changes the key of the input node, cuts the node from its parent, and adds the node into the root linked list.
 The mark of its parent needs to be evaluated.
-If the mark is true, which means the parent has lost one child before, the parent should be cut by the subroutine `cascading_cut()` and move it to the root list.
-This process will continue until we meet a node whose mark is false.
-The amount of nodes being cut is **1+c**, where c is the number execution of `cascading_cut()`.
+The mark being true indicates the parent has lost one child before.
+In this case, the parent node should be cut by the subroutine `cascading_cut()` and moved to the root list.
+This process will continue until a node with a mark being false appears.
+The number of nodes being cut is **1+c**, where c is the number execution of `cascading_cut()`.

 #### e). `void delete_node(FibHeapNode* x);`

-This methods takes the pointer to a `FibHeapNode` as the only input argument and then remove the input node from the heap.
+This methods takes a pointer to a `FibHeapNode` as the single input argument and then removes the input node from the heap.

 ## To Do
-Analyze the time complexity of Fibonacci Heap in an **Amortized Analysis** method.
+Analyze the time complexity of Fibonacci Heap with an **Amortized Analysis** method.

 ## Reference
 [1] The pictures in this article are from [https://www.cs.princeton.edu/~wayne/teaching/fibonacci-heap.pdf](https://www.cs.princeton.edu/~wayne/teaching/fibonacci-heap.pdf).